pmattos/ExpandableTextEditor/README.md

 The SDK integration is provided by the custom [`ExpandableTextView`][ExpandableTextView] SwiftUI view.
 This provides a reusable, (almost) self-contained component to quickly support the TextExpander SDK in any SwiftUI based app.

 This view wraps a `UITextView`, providing all expected multi-line text editing capabilities.
+The `UITextView` delegate is implemented by an internal, per view `SMTEDelegateController` instance.
+The global TextExpander settings are controlled by the [`TextExpanderStatus`][TextExpanderStatus] singleton.

-The sample app shows two `ExpandableTextEditor` working side by side plus some global settings, as demonstrated by the video below:
+Finally, The sample app shows two `ExpandableTextEditor` working side by side plus some global settings, as demonstrated by the video below:

 ## Future Ideas